nmrih/source-game/README.md

 * Do not intentionally multi-post an issue.
 * Avoid using ALL CAPS when creating an issue report.
 * Do not repeatably update an open issue, saying that the issue persists.
+* Do not use exploits for your own gain, this tracker is up in goodwill to allow the public to help the dev team out with bug reporting.

 Reminder: NMRiH is a HL2 modification so some issues that you'll find may be common throughout various Source 2007 based mods (ex: clientregistry.blob error) or may not even be issues at all.